-Hulu Plus is currently $7.99 a month, making it slightly cheaper than Netflix ($10.99/mo for HD) and Amazon Prime ($99/year), and comes with a free trial.
-The $7.99 per month plan has limited commercials but if you want to skip commercials entirely, it's $11.99 a month.
+The Base Plan is $7.99 a month, making it cheaper than Netflix ($9.99/mo for the Basic HD plan) and Amazon Prime ($139/year), and comes with a free trial.
+The $5.99 per month plan has limited commercials.
+Turning off Ads is an Add-on that makes it $14.99 a month.

 If you want to watch anything on Hulu, you’ll have to buy the subscription.

-The Handmaid's Tale is the most decorated of its original shows, having one a slew of awards including:
+The Handmaid’s Tale is the most decorated of its original shows, having one a slew of awards including (as of 2019):

 - 2018 Peabody Award